joephinderink/SharePortation-Protocol--SPP-/geography/README.md

 ### Versioning

-MDS APIs must handle requests for specific versions of the specification from clients.
+ SPP APIs must handle requests for specific versions of the specification from clients.

 Versioning must be implemented as specified in the [Versioning section][versioning].